Internet Mathematics Excursion is a brief mathematics activity. To

 two-unit patterns, which repeat to fill up 100 squares on a grid.

-Place students into teams of two and distribute a Making Patterns 1 activity sheet to each group.
-They should visit the following Web site: Creating, Describing and Analyzing Patterns.
+Place students into teams of two and distribute a Making Patterns 1 Activity Sheet to each group.
+They should visit the website listed on the activity sheet.

 Working together, partners share the responsibility of "Mouse